 The best practice is to select up to three BISAC Codes.

 Choosing three BISAC Codes is considered the best method to help ensure the broadest reach for your book.
 Give your writing more than one opportunity to be found.
 Could you provide it with three?

 As a rule, look for codes that reflect the breadth and depth of your book's content.

 What to consider with BISAC

-Consider how your customers view themselves when looking for a book on your topic.
+Please look at how your customers view themselves when looking for a book on your topic.
 For example, if they think of themselves as parents who have a challenge with a child, then parenting is the correct category.

 The first subject code should be the most accurate and specific code possible.
 When your BISAC code is more precise, more chances are to attract more targeted readers who are more likely to purchase.

-If possible, consider selecting codes from multiple top-level BISAC categories to broaden discovery.
+Please consider selecting codes from multiple top-level BISAC categories to broaden discovery.

-To do this: Do not use ‘General’ Codes.
+To do this, Do not use 'General' Codes.